Los Altos, Texas

 Los Altos is a census-designated place (CDP) in Webb County, Texas, United States.
-This was a new CDP formed from parts of the Laredo Ranchettes CDP prior to the 2010 census, with a population of 140.
+This was a new CDP formed from parts of the Laredo Ranchettes CDP prior to the 2010 census.
+As of the 2020 census, Los Altos had a population of 175.

 It is one of several colonias in Webb County.

 Geography

 Los Altos is located at (27.490491, -99.385823).

 Demographics

 Los Alto first appeared as a census designated place in the 2010 U.S. census, one of nine CDPS (La Coma, Laredo Ranchettes West, Los Altos, Ranchitos East, San Carlos I, San Carlos II, Tanquecitos South Acres, Tanquecitos South Acres II, and Pueblo Nuevo) from parts of Laredo Ranchettes CDP.